Planets in TOS and TOS Remastered - Part 3

 |L-370 debris (TOS: "The Doomsday Machine") The planet debris, which looked rather like ice chunks from a comet in TOS, was modified to generic pieces of rock in TOS-R. We can also see such debris floating around the USS Constellation.|

-Special thanks to Matt Wright who did most of the TOS-R screen caps for Trekmovie.com.
-Some other screen caps are from TrekCore.
-Thanks also to Kevin Kozoriz for pointing us to the microquasars, to G2K for reminding us of the Tycho IV crater and to Ambassador/Ensign_Q for a hint about the sky on Planet Q.
+Special thanks to Matt Wright who provided most of the preliminary TOS-R screen caps for Trekmovie.com.
+Many other screen caps are from Trek Caps or from TrekCore.
+Thanks also to Kevin Kozoriz for pointing us to the microquasars, to G2K for reminding us of the Tycho IV crater and to Ambassador/Ensign_Q for a hint about the sky on Planet Q. The TOS planet model was originally posted by birdofthegalaxy @Flickr.